 Dimensions The extent and variability of the Mineral Resource expressed as length (along strike or otherwise), plan width, and depth below surface to the upper and lower limits of the Mineral Resource.
 For the Groundhog North area a reportable JORC resource has been determined for the points of observation with both quality and thickness data.
 For the purposes of this resource assessment, quality data has been applied to all 2014 drilling points of observation.
 For the estimate of the coal resource in the Groundhog North area, the following constraints have been used: 100m offset from the Skeena River.
 Resources to the east of the Skeena are not included.
 Measured resource extrapolated 500m from points of observation.
 Indicated resource extrapolated 1,000m from points of observation.
 Inferred resource extrapolated 2,000m from points of observation.
 A maximum of 0.3m stone parting.
 A minimum 0.4m mining thickness for open cut mining at &lt;300m depth.
 A minimum 1m mining thickness for open cut mining at &lt;300m depth.
-The 300m depth cut off for open cut mining equates to a strip ratio of 17 based on an average of 5.7m of cumulative coal per 100m.
 The total coal resource for the Groundhog North area using these constraints is estimated to be 609.2Mt.
 This compares to 305.2Mt estimated in May 2014.
 The significant increase in coal resource is due to: Acquisition of the Anglo-Pacific licences to the west.
 Inclusion of seams 30, 35 and 90 based on both quality and thickness data Estimation and modelling techniques The nature and appropriateness of the estimation technique(s) applied and key assumptions, including treatment of extreme grade values, domaining, interpolation parameters and maximum distance of extrapolation from data points.
 If a computer assisted estimation method was chosen include a description of computer software and parameters used.
 The availability of check estimates, previous estimates and/or mine production records and whether the Mineral Resource estimate takes appropriate account of such data.
-The assumptions made regarding recovery of byproducts.
-Estimation of deleterious elements or other nongrade variables of economic significance (eg sulphur for acid mine drainage characterisation).
+The assumptions made regarding recovery of by-products.
+Estimation of deleterious elements or other non-grade variables of economic significance (eg sulphur for acid mine drainage characterisation).
 In the case of block model interpolation, the block size in relation to the average sample spacing and the search employed.
 Any assumptions about correlation between variables.
 Description of how the geological interpretation was used to control the resource estimates.
 Discussion of basis for using or not using grade cutting or capping.
-The process of validation, the checking process used, the comparison of model data to drill hole data, and use of reconciliation data if available. maximum strip ratio of 17.
+The process of validation, the checking process used, the comparison of model data to drill hole data, and use of reconciliation data if available.
+Increasing the constraint for open ear maximum strip ratio of 17.
 Import data into the mining software package.
 Create fault surface triangulations using surface and subsurface fault traces as well as fault/drillhole intersections.
 Correlate drill holes, trenches, adits and surface exposures on or directly adjacent to the Property.
 Create final fault blocks by applying a Boolean Test to a blank fault block solid using the fault surface triangulations.
 Grid the topography and base of weathering triangulation surfaces.
-Create seam grids and triangulations in Model Stratigraphy using the FixDHD Mapfiles, topography grid, and base of weathering grid.
-Seam grids were cropped against the base of weathering grid to remove oxidized coal.
+Create seam grids and triangulations in Model Stratigraphy using the FixDHD Mapfiles, topography grid, and base of weathering grid to remove oxidized coal.
 Create HARP (Horizon Adaptive Rectangular Prism) block models for each sub area using the parting and thickness grids as qualities.
 Blocks were 25 m x 25 m with a sub-blocking of 2 (x and y directions).
-Create coal/parting fraction attributes for each seam in the HARP and populate it using the quality grids (coal thickness/aggregate seam thickness).
 Classify block confidence using the distance of the block centroid to the nearest data point Determine the cumulative stripping ratio for each block of coal within the model (total volume of waste/total tonnage of product).
 Constrain resource estimation by the current expanded Lease boundaries.
-Constrain resource estimation to seam thickness greater than 0.4 m (open cut) or 1m (underground).